bensjones/twitter-battleship/README.md

 Twitter Battleship is a twitter bot you can play battleship with.

 ## Keys to interacting with Twitter Battleship
-When you tweet, just make sure you include `@twitterbattleship` and your command.
+When you tweet, just make sure you include `@twitbattleship` and your command.

 **Example:**
-`Yo @twitterbattleship!
+`Yo @twitbattleship!
 I am going to whip you! let's #start a game.`

 ## Commands